mrebolleda/mrebolleda.github.io/People.md

     <img style="display: block; margin: 0 0 15px 0;" src="images/bruno and nobe.jpg" width="250">
 </div>

 This is our team of microbial mascotas!
 Incidentally, all share an interest in the volatiles produced through microbe-animal interactions.
-From left to right, we have: Emiliana Zapata (named after Emiliano Zapata a leader of the Mexican Revolution), Laika, Bruno and Nobe
+From left to right, we have: Emiliana Zapata (named after Emiliano Zapata, a leader of the Mexican Revolution), Laika, Bruno and Nobe

 ## You?